annicamclean/markdown-notes/CSC 490 - SENIOR CAPSTONE/Feb. 14, 2025 - Notes (Learning React Native).md

 # Learning React Native
 - Projects for iOS can only be done online and can be sent to your phone that way
-- To run a
+- To run a version on your computer
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQzNjU4MjkxMF19
+eyJoaXN0b3J5IjpbMTUxODMzNTI3OV19
 -->